 The DPT curriculum is a rigorous and progressive course of study, comprised first of foundational sciences and followed by study in the clinical sciences.

 Clinical education experiences allow students to practice and incorporate information learned through didactic instruction and to further develop the skills necessary to become an efficient and effective practitioner.
 The clinical aspect of the curriculum integrates a total of 40 weeks of clinical practice in various patient/client management venues, culminating in a 16-week clinical experience.
-The student then returns to campus for a comprehensive examination.
+The student then returns to campus for the remainder of their course work and preparation for the National Physical Therapy Exam.

 The entire curriculum has been designed with the learner in mind, with each course carefully designed to accomplish the mission of the DPT program: to educate entry-level physical therapists to assume the role of health care practitioner through the provision of competent, evidence-based practice in a variety of clinical settings; and to promote active participation and effective leadership in all aspects of personal and professional life.